 Solution – Using InsightZAP the company has created a new automated raw materials supply process.
 Significantly decreasing the amount of time the production floor waits for materials, resulting in increased efficiency.

 With 8 sites worldwide and 135,000 items in inventory, Amiad had a lot of inventory.
 The company managers struggled in making decisions regarding inventory since they did not have the full picture.

 The company wanted to identify both material items that presently exceed the desired thresholds, as well as to identify in advance material items that are forecasted to exceed thresholds in the near future.
 Identification of the latter could trigger preventive measures, such as reduction of stock replenishment.

-Using InsightSAP the company was able to create an inventory valuation report.
-Based on past Z reports that were imported into InsightSAP, the company could create a new inventory report.
+Using InsightZAP (formerly known as InsightSAP) the company was able to create an inventory valuation report.
+Based on past Z reports that were imported into InsightZAP, the company could create a new inventory report.
 In addition, columns with formulas were added to calculate the expected consumption of inventory items.

 Now, the company’s managers had a far more founded way to make inventory decisions, finally being able to decrease their inventory expenses.